roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

 <a name="BKMK_EditFilterCriteria"></a>

 Along with the [columns](../model-driven-apps/model-driven-app-glossary.md#Column), displayed in a [view](../model-driven-apps/model-driven-app-glossary.md#view), the filter criteria applied to a view is a critical part of the value provided by the view.
-It is possible to add or edit **filter criteria** and change the **sort order** for the columns that you include in a view.
+It is possible to add or edit **filter criteria** and change the **sort order** for the columns included in a view.
 If a sort order is not set for a view, by default the view is sorted by the **primary column** in the view in ascending order (A to Z).

 ## Editing the filter criteria of a view